+Financial Economics 2

+Topics in Game Theory

+EC3329 Advanced Economic Theory 22

+EC3331 Political Economy 23

+EC3332 Economics of Education 23

-EC3335 F Financial Econometrics 18
+EC3335 Financial Econometrics 23

-EC3336 I Economics of Development 18

-EC3337 L Labour Economics 19
+EC3337 Labour Economics 24

-EC3339 I Information and Finance Economics 19
+EC3339 Information and Finance Economics 24

-EC3340 l Philosophy of Economics Error!
-Bookmark not defi ned.

-EC3341 - Topics in Public Economics 19
+EC3341 Topics in Public Economics 24

-EC3342 Topics in Economic History 19
+EC3342 Topics in Economic History 25

-EC3346 Family Economics 19
+EC3346 Family Economics 25

-Corporate Finance 1 -
+EC3348 Corporate Finance 1 25

-EC3349 Topics in Development Economics 20
+EC3349 Topics in Development Economics 26

-EC3350 (Corporate Finance 2 20
+EC3350 Corporate Finance 2 26

-Advanced Topics in Game Theory
+EC3353 Advanced Topics in Game Theory 26

 Economics of Inequality

 International Trade

 Sexual Orientation, Gender Identity and Gender: The Role for Public Policy

+Web-Scraping and Internet-Based Data Collection

+Data Presentation and Visualisation

+Machine-Learning and Data Mining

 Time Series for Macroeconomics with Data Science

 Dissertation in Economics

 7.3 Module Summary

--
+·

-8 Administrative Information -
+8 Administrative Information

-8.1 Change of Course -
+8.1 Change of Degree Course (Programme)

 8.2 Frequently Asked Administrative Questions

-sfer from an Economics course to another department's course? sfer from a joint Economics course to a single-honours Economics course?

-sfer from one single Economics honours degree to another?

-Where can I learn more about the entry and progression requirements of courses at the College?
-25

-initiate the Change of Course process?

-How can I change my module registrations?
-25

-Where can an Autumn module and add a Spring module in the first week of Term 2?
-I find all the administrative info about my course?
-26

-8.3 Facilities
+8.3 Facilities 34

 8.3.1 Facilities and resources within your department

-8.3.2 The Library 26

-8.3.3 Photocopying and printing
+8.3.2 8.3.3 The LibraryPhotocopying and printing 34 2E

-8.3.4 Computing 27
+8.3.4 Computing 35

-9 Assessment Information 27
+Assessment Information

+9

-9.1 Engagement Requirements 27
+9.1 Engagement Requirements

-9.2 Anonymous marking and coversheets
+9.2

 9.3 Submission of work

-9.4 Penalties for over-length work
+9.4 Penalties for over-length work •

-9.5 Late submission of work
+9.5 Late submission of work 9

 9.6 What to do if things go wrong - Extensions to deadlines

 9.7 Support and exam access arrangements for students requiring support

-9.8 Academic misconduct - Plagiarism
+9.8 Academic misconduct - Plagiarism 37

-10 Health and safety information .
-20
+10 Health and safety information 38

-10.1 Code of practice on harassment for students -
+10.1 Code of practice on harassment for students 38

-10.1 Lone working policy and procedures
+10.2 Lone working policy and procedures 38

--

-11 FAQ
+11 FAQ 28

-a problem with a specific module? an extension for your assignment?
+a problem with a specific module?

+an extension for your assignment?

-a problem with your course?
+You have a problem with your course?
+38

 a general problem with your studies (I want to change course/university)?

-You have a a general personal/social/academic problem?
-31

-er you would like to see is on sabbatical?
+a general personal/social/academic problem?er you would like to see is on sabbatical?

-experienced sexual harassment, assault, discrimination or a hate crime?
+The lectur er you would like to see is on sabbatical?experienced sexual harassment, assault, discrimination or a hate crime?
+39

+r incident is taking place right now?

 a general or specific complaint?

-Glossary -
+12 Glossary 20

-12 UUSSdi y 31